parshanpakiman/UB-F25-MGO-636/README.md

 - The required textbook is: *Supply Chain Management: Strategy, Planning, and Operations* (7th Edition) by Sunil Chopra (ISBN: 978-0134731889)
 - [Amazon](https://a.co/d/duJPt5g) offers multiple editions and rental options, including a paperback version which can be cheaper.
 You are encouraged to choose the most affordable version that covers the required content.

+**Cases and Games:**
 - Required and optional case materials can be purchased at Harvard Business Publishing.
-Cost: $4.95 (essential) + $10 (optional materials)
+Cost: $4.95 (essential) + $10 (optional materials): [https://hbsp.harvard.edu/coursepacks/1323155](https://hbsp.harvard.edu/coursepacks/1323155)
 - If you do not already have a Harvard Business Publishing account, please register for a free one.
-- You will participate in the **eBeer Simulation** game during the semester.
+- You will participate in the eBeer Simulation game during the semester.
 Access instructions and play guidelines will be provided in class.

 ## 📘 Prerequisite or Co-requisite
 None.
 However, the course has a significant quantitative component, including algebraic manipulations, basic calculus and probability (e.g., derivatives, simple distributions, independence), and data analysis (primarily in Excel).
 Familiarity with these concepts will be helpful.
 We will also formulate and solve optimization problems to apply the concepts learned in class.
 While a background in optimization is beneficial, all essential concepts will be introduced as the course progresses.